-People with intellectual and developmental disabilities (I/DD) want to live, learn, work, pay taxes, and be productive and fully included in their communities.
+People with intellectual and developmental disabilities (IDD) want to live, learn, work, pay taxes, and be productive and fully included in their communities.
 Federal public policy is critical to achieving this vision.

 All branches of the federal government play critical roles in affirming, securing, and achieving the vision of inclusion and ensuring that the civil rights of persons with disabilities are realized.
 Featured goals are below.
-A complete list of topics can be found in our full Public Policy Goals.
+A complete list of topics can be found in our full Public Policy Agenda.

-Civil rights must be preserved through vigilant enforcement of laws and regulations as well as strong opposition to efforts that limit the rights of people with I/DD.
+Civil rights must be preserved through vigilant enforcement of laws and regulations as well as strong opposition to efforts that limit the rights of people with IDD.

 Community-Based Long Term Supports & Services